-Japanese embroidery, called nihon shishu, is an embroidery technique that originated in the Kofun Period more than 1600 years ago.
+Japanese embroidery, called nihon shishu, is an embroidery technique that originated in the Kofun Period more than 1,600 years ago.
 This Japanese technique uses intricate patterning, silken threads and symbolic motives worked on fine silk fabrics.

 Kimono and its textile design meanings

 If there is one thing which immediately comes to mind when one thinks of Japanese symbols applied on materials is without a doubt – a kimono.
 This popular clothing item is often decorated in Japanese embroidery.
 Early kimonos were the dominant item of clothing for aristocrats who wore them as a symbol of their status and wealth.
-To the present day, kimonos are often worn by Geisha or at formal occasions such as a weddings, graduations and tea ceremonies.
+Nowadays, kimonos are often worn by Geisha or at formal occasions such as a weddings, graduations and tea ceremonies.
 Because of this, the decorative motives and fabrics that embellish these garments have garnered great significance throughout history.

-- Paulownia Tree (Kiri) is a fast growing tree with foxglove-like purple flowers and the only tree the phoenix will rise upon.
+- Paulownia Tree (Kiri).
+It is a fast growing tree with foxglove-like purple flowers and the only tree the phoenix will rise upon.
 Kiri is planted when a baby girl is born, the wood is then used to fashion articles for her dowry.
 Traditional national symbol, often seen in family crests.

 - Diamonds, also known as Pine Bark Diamond Pattern –see Pine Tree (Matsu).